Caramujo-San/dotfiles/README.md

 ## Windows dotfiles

-1. Git clone the repo or download it to the Desktop
+1. Git clone the repo or download it
 2. Change directory to the dotfiles folder
-3. Then run the bootstrap.py
+3. Then run the bootstrap.ps1 on the terminal

 --------------

 ## Linux dotfiles

+1. Git clone the repo or download it
-1. Run bootstrap.py in the $HOME directory
+2. Run bootstrap.sh in the $HOME directory

 After setup executed, any file within the $HOME folder can be versioned with normal commands, replacing git with config alias.